-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Provides nearly unlimited access to predators and hackers who can then steal your financial, medical, and other personal information.

 - Program placed on a computer without the user's knowledge that secretly collects information about the user.

 Second Life → An online, "virtual world"; an overly simplified example would be "FarmVille" on Facebook.

-Worm → Originating from the name of Hormel's canned meat, "spam" now also refers to junk e-mail or irrelevant postings to a newsgroup or bulletin board.
+Spam → Originating from the name of Hormel's canned meat, "spam" now also refers to junk e-mail or irrelevant postings to a newsgroup or bulletin board.